6 Different Types of Yoga and Their Benefits

 Yogi – qualified yoga teacher, not the bear.

-Hatha -this type of yoga is wonderful for beginners as it focuses on posture and the basic poses that you will find in varying forms across many different styles.
+This type of yoga is wonderful for beginners as it focuses on posture and the basic poses that you will find in varying forms across many different styles.
 Call it the umbrella in which most basic practices fall.
-Not fast paced at all and is perfect for unwinding after a long day and great for practicing in the home.
+Not fast paced at all and is perfect for unwinding after a long day and great for practising in the home.
 Helps balance and purify the body and mind.
-A lovely and gentle form of yoga that is very unlikely to leave you in a sweat however, you will feel loser, longer and oh so relaxed.
+A lovely and gentle form of yoga that is very unlikely to leave you in a sweat however, you will feel looser, longer and oh so relaxed.
+In other words you will be a very happy hippy!

 – Helps to tone your spine and strengthen your posture